Featured Alumni and Students

 Sterling Serfoss, PharmD, RPH, is a PGY1 Clinical Pharmacist Resident at Piedmont Columbus Regional Midtown Medical Center in Columbus, GA.
 He graduated in 2021 from Mercer University College of Pharmacy and is licensed to practice in the state of Georgia.
 During his time at Mercer, he served as president of the 2019-2020 Mercer College of Pharmacy Council of Students, secretary of 2018-2019 Christian Pharmacist Fellowship International, tutor of the Rho Chi Honors Society, and Student Political Action Committee member.
 As a student, Sterling competed in numerous academic pharmacy competitions and was the 2019 Mercer Champion for the AMCP Pharmacy and Therapeutics, and the 2018 Mercer Champion for the ACCP Clinical Skills Competition.
 Sterling’s research includes “Assessing Duration of Therapy of IV Methocarbamol at Piedmont Columbus Regional Midtown” which he presented at the 2020 American Society of Health-Systems Pharmacy Midyear Meeting.

-Star Students
+Featured Students